BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Comparisons to other work

-NGC 6811 is an open cluster with a moderate age, with literature ages of around 1 Gyr and a metallicity between Solar and 60 per cent Solar \citep[e.g.][]{Mills05,Janes13,MolendaZakowicz14}.
+NGC~6811 is an open cluster with a moderate age, with literature ages of around 1 Gyr and a metallicity between Solar and 60 per cent Solar \citep[e.g.][]{Mills05,Janes13,MolendaZakowicz14}.
 Surface gravities and effective temperatures for stars in this cluster were taken from spectroscopic data in the LAMOST survey \citep[][]{Luo15LAMOST}, with cluster membership as assigned in the data tables of \citet{Fu22LAMOST} who combined the LAMOST observations with Gaia proper motions to do so.
 As the LAMOST data is cross-matched with Gaia DR2, which had very limited data on variable stars, the selected stars are not likely to be contaminated by classical pulsators as in M45 above.
 A total of 59 stars are included in the dataset, once outliers with large errors in the atmospheric parameters were removed.
-We compare the observations to a selection of isochrones in Fig~\ref{fig:NGC6811}, following a similar approach to Fig~\ref{fig:Pleiades}.
-At $Z=0.014$, the isochrone with log(age) = 9.0 (orange line, upper panel) provides a good match to the Main Sequence turn-off, although the RGB stars appear slightly offset.
-Using a lower $Z$ (blue line, second panel) or an $\alpha$-enhanced composition (red line, third panel) gives good agreement with the RGB stars, but misses the Main Sequence turn-off.
-This perhaps indicates that the cluster is not formed of a single stellar population, or that interpolation in age and metallicity is required to find the best possible match.
-As with the Pleiades, the location of the turn-off changes noticeably with $Z$ and \afe.
+We compare the observations to some of our theoretical isochrones in Fig~\ref{fig:NGC6811}, following a similar approach to Fig~\ref{fig:Pleiades}.

+For a fixed metallicity of $Z=0.014$, we once again see a preference for older ages as \afe\ increases.
+A difference in log(age) of 0.2 dex is seen, although it is only the most extreme values of \afe\ that deviate from log(age)$=9.1$ as the median fit.
+This provides a good match to existing literature estimates for the age of the cluster.
+At this age ($\sim1$\,Gyr), the increased temperatures from higher \afe are almost equally balanced by the shorter evolutionary timescales, yielding very similar turn-off points.
+Keeping the iron abundance fixed (lower panel), there is good agreement between all models.
+The presence of a clear turn-off and some post-Main Sequence objects provide much stronger constraining power, as evidenced by the sharp peak in the probability distribution of the fit.

-\subsubsection{Old open cluster: M67/NGC 2682}
+\subsubsection{Old open cluster: M67/NGC~2682}